 A total of 10,000 people visited the shopping mall over 12 hours:

 a) Estimate the 30th percentile (when 30% of the visitors had arrived).

 b) Estimate what percentile of visitors had arrived after 11 hours.

 First draw a line graph of the data: plot the points and join them with a smooth curve:

 a) The 30th percentile occurs when the visits reach 3,000.

 Draw a line horizontally across from 3,000 until you hit the curve, then draw a line vertically downwards to read off the time on the horizontal axis:

 So the 30th percentile occurs after about 6.5 hours.

-b) To estimate the percentile of visits after 11 hours: draw a line vertically up from 11 until you hit the curve, then draw a line horizontally across to read off the population on the horizontal axis:
+b) To estimate the percentile of visits after 11 hours: draw a line vertically up from 11 until you hit the curve, then draw a line horizontally across to read off the population on the vertical axis: